 Let $\G$ be a discrete group with left regular representation $\lambda: \G \to \mathcal{B}(\ell_2(\G))$ given by $\lambda(g) \delta_h = \delta_{gh}$, where the $\delta_g$'s form the unit vector basis of $\ell_2(\G)$.
 Write $\mathcal{L}(\G)$ for its group von Neumann algebra, the weak operator closure of the linear span of $\lambda(\G)$.
-Given $f \in \mathcal{L}(\G)$, we consider the standard normalized trace $\tau_\G(f) = \langle \delta_e, f \delta_e \rangle$ where $e$ denotes the identity element of $\G$.
-Any such element $f$ has a Fourier series Let $L_p(\widehat{\mathbb{G}}) = L_p(\mathcal{L}(\mathrm{G}), \tau_\G)$ denote the $L_p$ space over the noncommutative measure space $(\mathcal{L}(\mathrm{G}), \tau_\G)$ ---so called noncommutative $L_p$ spaces--- equipped with the norm We invite the reader to check that $L_p(\widehat{\mathbb{G}}) = L_p(\mathbb{T}^n)$ for $\G = \Z^n$, after identifying $\lambda(k)$ with $e^{2\pi i \langle k, \cdot \rangle}$.
-In the general case, the absolute value and the power $p$ are obtained from functional calculus for this (unbounded) operator on the Hilbert space $\ell_2(\G)$.
-A Fourier multiplier is then given by If $\mathrm{G} = \Z^n$ we find Fourier multipliers on the $n$-torus.
+Given $f \in \mathcal{L}(\G)$, we consider the standard normalized trace $\tau_\G(f) = \langle \delta_e, f \delta_e \rangle$ where $e$ denotes the identity of $\G$.
+Any such $f$ has a Fourier series Let $L_p(\widehat{\mathbb{G}}) = L_p(\mathcal{L}(\mathrm{G}), \tau_\G)$ denote the $L_p$ space over the noncommutative measure space $(\mathcal{L}(\mathrm{G}), \tau_\G)$ ---so called noncommutative $L_p$ spaces--- equipped with the norm We invite the reader to check that $L_p(\widehat{\mathbb{G}}) = L_p(\mathbb{T}^n)$ for $\G = \Z^n$, after identifying $\lambda(k)$ with $e^{2\pi i \langle k, \cdot \rangle}$.
+In general, the absolute value and the power $p$ are obtained from functional calculus for this (unbounded) operator on $\ell_2(\G)$.
+A Fourier multiplier is then given by Going back to $\mathrm{G} = \Z^n$, we find Fourier multipliers on the $n$-torus.
 We will say that any smooth function $\widetilde{m}: \R^n \to \C$ is a lifting multiplier for $m$ whenever its restriction to $\Z^n$ coincides with $m$.